iota9star/chrome-devtools-mcp/README.md

 }
 ```

-You can also run `npx chrome-devtools-mcp@latest --help` to see all available configuration options.
+You can also run `npx @iota9star/chrome-devtools-mcp@latest --help` to see all available configuration options.

 ## Concepts